-Compare those numbers with actual sales of actual automobiles in 2015 and Tesla 3 comes in at number 6, ahead of Ford (NYSE:FC) Fusion, Hyundai Elantra, General Motors (NYSE:GMC) Chevrolet Cruze, Ford Focus and Hyundai Sonata.
+Compare those numbers with actual sales of actual automobiles in 2015 and Tesla 3 comes in at number 6, ahead of Ford (NYSE:FC) Fusion, Hyundai Elantra, General Motors (NYSE:GMA) Chevrolet Cruze, Ford Focus and Hyundai Sonata.

 And this comes from orders placed in just one week.
 Does this frighten the competition and if so, why?

 5 Causes For Concern

 Tesla, with or without the Model 3, has already demonstrated its ability to set benchmarks for others in the industry in 5 key areas.

 Performance – The 420 horsepower offered by Tesla’s flagship Model S P85+ has set the standard.
 Tesla 3’s expected 0 to 60 time of less than 6 seconds keep Tesla in the performance forefront.